Sharma-IT/skipped-tests-finder/README.md

 - Identifies skipped tests for many different types of syntaxes, such as `it.skip(...)`, `test.skip(...)`, `xtest(...)`, `@unittest.skip("reason")`, `@pytest.mark.skip(reason="reason")`, `it "test name"` and much more
 - Displays the total number of skipped tests found
 - Outputs a list of skipped tests with their names, file paths, and line numbers
-- Supports outputting the results to a file (`skipped-tests.txt`) for easier integration with other tools or further processing
+- Supports outputting the results to a file (`skipped_tests.txt`) for easier integration with other tools or further processing

 ## Installation